thomas-mangin/vyos-hacker-toolkit/README.md

 vyos setup build
 ```

-The application can also be installed using `setup.py`, or ran directly from the repository, but until there is a PyPI release, building the zipapp is the recommended way.
+The application can also be installed using python `setup.py`, or ran directly from the repository, but until there is a PyPI release, building the zipapp is the recommended way.

 You should setup one build server (normally called build) where the tools will setup a VyOS development environment, and one router where you can test new image / code change, it is possible to have more.